• Skip to primary navigation

 • Wall switch on/off control

-Some people might be tempted to save a few dollars by getting the Badger 1, but you’ll be downgrading to a 1/3 hp unit that isn’t any smaller and your savings will only be about $20.
+Some people might be tempted to save a few dollars by getting the Badger 1, but you’ll be downgrading to a 1/3 hp unit that isn’t any smaller.
+Also your savings will only be about $20!
 Most people will be happier with the Badger 5, especially since it has a 3-year warranty versus the Badger 1’s single year.

 InSinkErator Evolution Compact